microsoft/reverse-proxy/docs/docfx/articles/middleware.md

 ## Custom Proxy Middleware

-Middlware inside the `MapReverseProxy` pipeline have access to all of the proxy data and state associated with a request (the route, cluster, destinations, etc.) through the [IReverseProxyFeature](xref:Yarp.ReverseProxy.Model.IReverseProxyFeature).
+Middleware inside the `MapReverseProxy` pipeline have access to all of the proxy data and state associated with a request (the route, cluster, destinations, etc.) through the [IReverseProxyFeature](xref:Yarp.ReverseProxy.Model.IReverseProxyFeature).
 This is available from `HttpContext.Features` or the extension method `HttpContext.GetReverseProxyFeature()`.

 The data in `IReverseProxyFeature` are snapshotted from the proxy configuration at the start of the proxy pipeline and will not be affected by proxy configuration changes that occur while the request is being processed.